Easy to Connect, Easier to Scale

-While cancellation on the IRP is allowed only within 24 hours, amendment and cancellation of e-invoices are allowed on the GST portal as per the provisions of the law.
-Which implies that amendments and cancellations would continue to be made as per the current system, i.e., reporting in Form GSTR-1.
+While cancellation on IRP is allowed only within 24 hours, amendment and cancellation of e-invoices are allowed on the GST portal as per the provisions of GST law.
+This implies that amendments and cancellations of e-invoice would continue to be made while reporting in Form GSTR-1.

 There has been no change in the scope for amendment and cancellation of invoices with the introduction of the e-invoicing system with the exception that e-invoices can be cancelled within 24 hours on the IRP.